Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Murdock once kept coin and jewelry collections valued at $125,000.
 He reported the information to the Denton County Sheriff's Department after a theft.
 Sheriff's spokesman Kevin Patton said investigators dropped the case because Murdock would not list what had been stolen.

-Currently: According to public records , Mike Murdock owns 2010 Whitebridge Rd in Argyle, Texas.
-The total value of the property is listed as $415,281.
-However, it seems to have been put up for sale for $2,700,000 in September 2018.
-Zillow priced it at $783,028, and described the property thus,
+Currently: According to public records , Mike Murdock owns 2010 Whitebridge Rd in Argyle, Texas. (picture on the right) Zillow put it up for sale in September 2018 for $2,700,000 and described the property thus,

 End Notes - Mike Murdock